 This procedure is based on 'Respect for All: The National Approach to Anti-Bullying for Scotland's Children and Young People' (Scottish Government 2017).
-It exists to protect all children, young people and staff from all form of unacceptable behaviours by other children, young people and staff.
+It exists to protect all children, young people and staff from all forms of unacceptable behaviours by other children, young people and staff.

-It addresses all forms of bullying, discrimination and prejudice and includes the right of protection from discrimination for any of the nine protected characteristics in the Equality Act 2010.
+The Procedure for Preventing and Responding to Bullying and Prejudice Amongst Children and Young People in CEC Residential Houses addresses all forms of bullying, discrimination and prejudice and includes the right of protection from discrimination for any of the nine protected characteristics in the Equality Act 2010.